ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 ## Design

-### Proposed Leo Program Execution Model

-The current model described above seems adequate overall, but we need to:
-1. Clarify how Leo code reads old records and writes new records.
+### Multiple Entry Points

-2. Generalize from one entry point (i.e. the `main` function) to multiple entry points, in line with the smart contract paradigm.
+We propose to generalize from one entry point (i.e. the `main` function) to multiple entry points, in line with the smart contract paradigm.

-Generalizing from one `main` entry point to multiple ones is conceptually easy.
-It means that, instead of implicitly designating `main` as the only entry point, we need a mechanism to explicitly designate one or more Leo functions as entry points.
+Instead of implicitly designating `main` as the only entry point, we need a mechanism to explicitly designate one or more Leo functions as entry points.

 A simple approach could be to use an annotation like `@entrypoint` to designate _entry point functions_: